qilstiano/draco/README.md

 Creating Draco wasn't without its hurdles.
 Some of the key challenges we tackled include:

 - **Text Direction Handling:** Adapting to top-down, right-to-left text orientation posed significant UI challenges, requiring custom solutions beyond existing libraries.
-- **Syntax Highlighting:** Initially, we wanted to create our own solution but opted for Prism.js for efficiency.
+- **Syntax Highlighting:** Initially, we wanted to create our own solution but we managed hacky ways that work instead, tapping on Prism.js for efficiency.
 - **Cultural Exploration:** Ensuring authenticity while making Draco user-friendly for a global audience.

 ## What We Learned

 Throughout this journey, we gained:

-- A deeper understanding of styling without relying on pre-built libraries.
+- A deeper understanding of engineering an app without relying on pre-built libraries and components.
-- Insights into Wenyan-lang and its historical significance.
+- Insights into Wenyan-lang.
-- Stronger problem-solving skills and teamwork during late-night coding marathons.
+- Our first hackathon experience together!
+- A stronger tolerance for an absence of sleep and staring at a screen for extended hours.

 ## Installation and Usage